Tourism in the Republic of Ireland: Festivals and events

 The Galway Races is an Irish horse-racing festival that starts on the last Monday of July every year.
 Traditionally the busiest days of the races are the Thursday, when the Galway Hurdle and ladies' day take place.
 It is famous throughout the world for being one of the world's biggest race meetings.
 It is estimated that over the week-long festival, 150,000 people attend the event.

-The Galway International Oyster Festival is another popular festival held in the City of Galway.
-Over the years it has won many awards and titles including 'one of the 12 greatest shows on earth' by the Sunday Times, and was listed in the AA Travel Guide as one of Europe's Seven Best Festivals, on par with the Munich Beer Festival.
+The Galway International Oyster Festival is held in the City of Galway.
+It has won a number of awards and titles including 'one of the 12 greatest shows on earth' by the Sunday Times, and was listed in the AA Travel Guide as one of Europe's Seven Best Festivals, on par with the Munich Beer Festival.

 Electric Picnic is another popular music festival held in Stradbally Hall in Stradbally, County Laois every year since 2004.
 It was voted Best Medium-Sized European Festival at the 2010 European Festival Awards, and has been voted Best Big Festival at each of the last four Irish Festival Awards since they began in 2007.
 Compared to other major music festivals, there is more emphasis on quality festival services such as food and sleeping arrangements.
 Rolling Stone Magazine stated it was one of the best festivals they had ever been to.

 The Lisdoonvarna Matchmaking Festival is one of the oldest festivals in the country, originally started in 1892.
 Held over the month of September every year, the festival attracts between 20,000 and 40,000 romantic hopefuls, coming from all over the world to take part in the events.
-In recent years the festival has become particularly popular with tourists from the Far East.
 Willie Daly, the prime matchmaker, uses his notebook of love-seeking profiles to match potential couples, and the festival has evolved to become the biggest matchmaking festival in Europe.